 You (the employer), want to ensure two things:

-Firstly, that your dispute is resolved according to the laws of the place you are in – your laws.
+First, your dispute is resolved according to the laws of the place you are in.
 These will also likely be the laws you have relied upon to guide your drafting of the NDA.

-Secondly, you will want to ensure your dispute is being heard in your town (your jurisdiction) – you don’t want to be travelling far away just to enforce an NDA.
+Secondly, you will want to ensure your dispute is being heard in your town (your jurisdiction) – you don’t want to be traveling far away just to enforce an NDA.

-You can make sure of both of these things by including a choice of law and jurisdiction clause in your NDA.
-This will specify that should any dispute arise between you and your employee, it will be heard in accordance with your law, in your town.
+You can make sure of both things by including a choice of law and jurisdiction clause in your NDA.
+This will specify that should any dispute arise between you and your employee, it will be heard following your law, in your town.

-"This document is governed by and are to be construed in accordance with the laws of England & Wales applicable therein.
+"This document is governed by and is to be construed by the laws of England & Wales applicable therein.

-Each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the courts of England & Wales (and any court of appeal) and waives any right to object to an action being brought in those courts, including on the basis of an inconvenient forum or those courts not having jurisdiction."
+Each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the courts of England & Wales (and any court of appeal) and waives any right to object to an action being brought in those courts, including based on an inconvenient forum or those courts not having jurisdiction."

-NDAs often have a term to the effect that all documents containing confidential information and any derivatives should be returned to the employer upon the employer’s written request.
+NDAs often contain a term to the effect that all documents containing confidential information and any derivatives should be returned to the employer upon the employer’s written request.

-This clause often offers extra protection for employers.
-Should the employer have any doubts with regards to the employee’s management of confidential information, they can demand all the information be returned.
+This clause offers extra protection for employers.
+Should the employer have any doubts regarding the employee’s management of confidential information, they can demand all the information be returned.